 Most children, although not all, have many fond memories of the holidays entrenched in their psyche long before drugs or alcohol came into the picture.
 Now may be the time to tap into those memories.
 For example, staying awake late trying to get a glimpse of Santa, or getting up early to open presents.

 As adults, of course, our view of the holidays change a bit.
 But we can still look forward to getting and receiving gifts, cooking, eating, socializing, and engaging in activities that are fun or creative.
 You don’t have to be drunk to play cards with your cousin or watch “A Christmas Story” for the 50th time.
-You probably did these —and enjoyed them profoundly—before you became an alcoholic or addict, and you can again.
-You just have to try.

 4. Reconsider Holiday Obligations